KhinMeMeLatt/JavaFX_SuMel/README.md

 ## Installation

 ### Prerequisites
-- To run this project, you must have Java 8 or above
+- To run this project, you must have Java 15 and JavaFX15

 ### Step 1
 Begin by cloning this repository to your machine